 “Just note that the use of energy products should be reserved for intense sessions,” adds Collins, alluding to those ‘green’-day efforts.
 “Also avoid nutrition products that haven’t undergone extensive independent testing to verify their performance claims.”

-The 20-29 age group should aim for around 2-2.5g/kg protein every day, too, consumed from real food like tuna and chicken, though recovery shakes are fine when it’s impractical to eat from
+The 20-29 age group should aim for around 2-2.5g/kg protein every day, too, consumed from real food like tuna and chicken, though recovery shakes are fine when it’s impractical to eat from mother nature.

 Terence Collins says 20-29-year-olds should spend time learning about the different methods of measuring sessions